Ina Boyle: Biography

-Boyle was born in Bushey Park near Enniskerry, County Wicklow, and grew up in a restricted circle of her mother, father and sister.
+Boyle was born in Bushey Park near Enniskerry, County Wicklow, and grew up in a restricted circle consisting of her mother, father and sister.
 Her first music lessons were with her father William Foster Boyle, who was curate at St. Patrick's Church, Powerscourt, and she was given violin and cello lessons by her governess with her younger sister Phyllis.
 From the age of eleven, she studied theory and harmony with Samuel Myerscough, the English organist who founded the Leinster School of Music in 1904.
 From 1904 onwards, she also undertook lessons via correspondence with Charles Wood, who was married to Boyle's cousin Charlotte Georgina Wills-Sandford.

 From 1910 Boyle took lessons with Percy Buck who had just been appointed a non-resident professor of music at Trinity College Dublin.
 By 1913 she was studying counterpoint, harmony and composition with Charles Herbert Kitson and George Hewson in Dublin.
 Kitson encouraged her to compose the two anthems published in 1915, but his promise of a performance at Christ Church did not happen in the end.
 From 1923, Boyle began to travel to London to take lessons with Ralph Vaughan Williams.
 After exchanging correspondence, Boyle took her first composition lesson with Vaughan Williams at his home in February 1923.

 Boyle's music received a series of first performances during the 1920s and 1930s in England, but though well-received they were very infrequent.
 She gained some benefit from her involvement with a group of other young female composers including Elisabeth Lutyens, Elizabeth Maconchy and Grace Williams, who organised a concert series as performance opportunity.

 But the need to look after her family at home restricted her travelling, which mostly ceased altogether from the outset of war.
 Her mother died in 1931, her sister in 1938 and her father in 1951.
 Boyle continued to compose every day.
 Though isolated she nevertheless maintained contact with her peers and continually sent her scores to conductors and choir directors in the hope of further performances.
 In 1944 an orchestral concert devoted to her music was organised by Arthur Duff.
 However, with one exception (the brief orchestral overture Wildgeese of 1942), no new work of hers ever received a second performance.

 Ina Boyle died of cancer in Greystones, County Wicklow.